mironenkoasja/ny_subway_ridership_prediction/README.md

 This project builds an end-to-end **batch machine learning pipeline** for predicting NYC subway ridership based on historical turnstile data.
 The project runs locally using Docker Compose.

 🚇 **What does it do?**
-The system forecasts **ridership volume per station group in 4-hour windows**, using patterns from the previous days and weeks.
+The system forecasts **ridership volume per turnstiles group in 4-hour windows**, using patterns from the previous days and weeks.

 **Tools used:**